whyalix/alixlucas/_portfolio/expo-haunted-dreams.md

 This rhythm created a feeling of excitement in the crowd, some people became impatient with discovering the next piece of the “dream”.

-The pictures were very narrative.  ey are linked to childhood memories.  e images are abstract enough, leaving room for everyone’s individual inner projections and experiences, just like dreams.
+The pictures were very narrative.
+They are linked to childhood memories.
+The images are abstract enough, leaving room for everyone’s individual inner projections and experiences, just like dreams.

-The interpretations of the viewer was a big part of the process
+The interpretations of the viewer was a big part of the process.